 Please plan to arrive 15 minutes early so you can help your child establish a routine for arriving and departing.
 The more confident you are in leaving the more confident your child will feel in being left.

 Once you leave, we ask you not to return as this causes undue stress on your child, the community and the guide.
 It is our expectation that you develop a sense of trust with our school prior to enrollment so you can model for your child a healthy experience to attending the infant community.
 Feel free to call and check on your child as much as you like.
 However, keep in mind our first priority is the children.
 When time permits we will check messages and call you back.

 When picking up and dropping off it is important to be sensitive to the community by creating the least disturbance in the room as possible.
 When other children see you, they are reminded of their own parents and may feel sad.

 Please enter our environments quietly, using a low voice as to be respectful of the children.

 Montessori philosophy supports the natural development of the child.
 Our philosophy recommends that babies breast feed as the mother’s milk is most nutritious.
 When a parent plans to enroll their child in the infant community the parent needs to introduce bottle feeding at home prior to the enrollment of their child.
 Mothers are also welcome to come visit and nurse their child.
-Prior to enrollment parents meet with the Director to establish a routine that will help the infant to adapt to the Montessori environment.
+Prior to the first day, parents meet with the lead guide to establish a routine that will help the infant to adapt to the Montessori environment.

 Parents need to make changes in routines at home prior to enrollment in a Montessori environment.
 Examples: from nursing to bottle feeding, allowing children to go to sleep unassisted.
 This will assist the infant in the smoothest possible transition process into a new environment and a new caregiver.
 It is crucial that families enrolling in the community follow the same philosophy to offer consistency in environment for the infant.